The Crux (Djo album): The Crux Deluxe

-The Crux Deluxe is the reissue of The Crux, released independently under AWAL on September 12, 2025 without prior announcement.
+The Crux Deluxe is a companion album to The Crux, released independently under AWAL on September 12, 2025, without prior announcement.
 It contains 12 new songs written, recorded, and produced by Keery and Thein at Electric Lady Studios while they worked on The Crux, and completed months after the album's release.
-The collection was preceded by three singles from the album's tracklist ("Carry the Name", "It's Over", and "Awake"), with one song being released a day from September 8 to September 10, 2025.
-Each track has a corresponding visualizer on Djo's official YouTube, all of which were released when the full album dropped.
+The collection was preceded by three singles from the album's tracklist ("Carry the Name", "It's Over", and "Awake"), with each song being released daily between September 8 and 10.

-The Crux Deluxe is composed of songs originally cut from The Crux, and can serve as an alternate perspective of the album's titular Crux hotel.
-On social media, Keery declared that it is "not so much a double album but an expansion of the world of [the initial album] that stands on its own as a unique body of work".
+The Crux Deluxe contains songs left out of the original album, and serves as an "alternate perspective" of the album's titular Crux hotel.
+On social media, Keery stated that it is "not so much a double album but an expansion of the world of [the initial album] that stands on its own as a unique body of work".
 Several tracks, including "It's Over" and "Who You Are", see Keery melancholically accepting the end of a relationship.

-The sound of The Crux Deluxe incorporates several genres, including psychedelic rock, synth-pop, electropop, folk, and blues.
+The songs incorporates several genres, including psychedelic rock, synth-pop, electropop, folk, and blues.
 Stereogums Chris DeVille compared the first track, "T. Rex Is Loud", to the glam rock music of the English musician Marc Bolan, who is mentioned by name in the song's chorus.
-It is followed by the acoustic pop song "Love Can't Break The Spell" and the synth-rock "Mr. Mountebank", the last of which predominantly incorporates the use of Auto-Tune.
+It is followed by the acoustic pop song "Love Can't Break the Spell" and the synth-rock "Mr. Mountebank", the last of which predominantly incorporates the use of Auto-Tune.